 Never has he possessed an uncomplicated relationship with food, but eating occupies hands and mouth.
 He learnt long ago that he can delay conversation by picking at the meat and savouring the mild, nutty flavour of the rice—counting to four hundred and ninety-four by thirteens when food alone isn’t sufficiently distracting.

 Only when Ila and Akash finish clearing away the bath water does Darius risk pondering.

 What do you think?

 He can ask Ila more questions about hir feelings and experiences, tease out the potential he may share.
 Something leaves him adrift from the relationships he’s supposed to have; something justifies his difficulty in instigating them.
-Something explains why he’s working as a mercenary in Rajad when his blood kin want him home and married.
-Yet it’s another way in which he battles against a world trying to push him further downstream.
-Why shouldn’t he want something in which he isn’t different?
+Something explains why he works as a mercenary in Rajad when his blood kin want him home and married.
+Yet this something names another way in which he fights against the world’s torrent shoving him further downstream.
+Why shouldn’t he yearn for a circumstance in which he isn’t different?